Colon Health

 Science: Green tea polyphenols selectively increase beneficial bacteria like Lactobacillus and Bifidobacterium while reducing harmful strains.
 Regular intake is linked with reduced risk of colon cancer.

-Benefit: Mucilaginous support for gut lining and prebiotic fiber
+Mucilaginous support for gut lining and prebiotic fiber that will feed the microbiome.

 Science: Sea moss is high in carrageenan, a type of soluble fiber that forms a protective film in the intestines, soothes inflammation, and nourishes gut bacteria.